 Will I get time off?

-- Staff are off from approximately 8pm Friday until 2pm on Sunday afternoons.
+- Staff will receive a 24 hour period of time-off for each week worked.
 Time off during the week is limited and varies by the type of job you have at camp.

 Can I be gone during the summer?

 - Staff will be given time off between sessions (when campers are not on site).
 This will be approximately from Friday evening to Sunday mid-day between sessions.
 If it is mandatory for a staff member to leave during the summer, they will be required to get a negative Covid test before returning on site.
 When you sign your agreement, you are agreeing to stay at camp all 10 weeks.